utkarshp1161/ECE599-docker-ROSnoetic-gui/README.md

 turludock which presets
 ```

-You can build the noetic container with mesa drivers if you have intel gpu
+You can build the noetic container with mesa drivers if you have intel integrated graphics
 ```bash
 turludock build -e noetic_mesa
 ```